shirish93/shirish93.github.io/_funding/australia-nursing-aid.md

 **Partner with us to make a difference!**

 We are excited to announce a scholarship program offering financial support and guidance to deserving young women who aspire to pursue higher education in Australia.
-We are seeking a dedicated and experienced immigration consultancy to collaborate with us in facilitating this impactful initiative.
+We are seeking a dedicated and experienced immigration consultancy to collaborate with us in facilitating this initiative.

 **About the Scholarship Program**